Bushwallyta271828/ClassifierNet/README.md

                     simulate a transit
                 For every training epoch in (a lot): train the network on the simulated transits.
-                Check if current performance on more data is better than ever before for this network: if so, save the changes to file.
+                Check if current performance on more data is better than ever before for this network.
-                If not:
+                    If so: save the changes to file.
-                    go back to the way we had it before this iteration
+                    If not: go back to the way we had it before this iteration (Vaguely, use Boosting to generate one "master classifier") Computing phase: detect the exoplanets in the data.
+        For every position until the end:
+            run the master classifier on the data from that point to some fixed distance ahead